EV 101

 Your guide to charging and driving in the rain

-Even when it’s raining cats and dogs, your electric vehicle still needs a solid charge session.
-As spring is in full swing, we’re breaking down everything you need to know to be safe and confident charging and driving in the rain.
+Don’t let a little rain dampen your EV adventures!
+As fall is in full swing, we’re breaking down everything you need to know to be safe and confident charging and driving in the rain.

 Is it safe to charge in the rain?

-Electric vehicles are typically manufactured with the same emphasis on weather safety in mind.
-For any questions you may have for your specific make and model, review your vehicle manual for the most accurate information and instructions on charging your vehicle in all weather.
+Electric vehicles are typically manufactured with the same emphasis on weather safety.
+For any questions you have about your specific make and model, review your vehicle manual for the most accurate information and instructions on charging your vehicle in all weather.

 Top tips for driving in the rain